Erudika/paraio.org/src/monolite/partials/016-elasticsearch.md

 	</tbody>
 </table>

-> Para relies heavily of [Elasticsearch](http://www.elasticsearch.org/guide) for indexing and full text search.
+> Read the [Elasticsearch](https://www.elastic.co/guide/) docs for more information.